rl1987/trickster.dev/tricksterblog/content/post/scrapy-framework-tips-and-tricks.md

 launch per domain/target IP address - only one of them should be set.

-A more advanced way to slow down is to use `AutoThrottle` extension by uncommenting the following parts and experimenting with values to reach a point of no requests being dropped:
+A more advanced way to slow down is to use `AutoThrottle` extension by uncommenting the following parts of settings.py file and experimenting with values to reach a point of no requests being dropped:

 ```python
 # Enable and configure the AutoThrottle extension (disabled by default)